ActiveState/blog-posts/upgrading-to-5.24.md

 ### Assigning to `$0` Sets the Legacy Process Name

 What does that mean?
-The short answer is that in old versions of Perl, setting `$0` would call `prctl` in addition to setting `argv[0]`.
+The short answer is that starting with Perl 5.14, setting `$0` calls `prctl` in addition to setting `argv[0]`.
 This means that some programs, notably `killall`, will now see the updated name.
-If you relied on being able to kill things based on the program name at startup, you should check your code base for assignment to `$0`.
+If you rely on being able to kill things based on the name a process has at startup, you should check your code base for assignment to `$0`.

 ### `Devel::DProf` is dead